 Framework detectors: Pydantic v2 (BaseModel field scan), FastAPI, Flask (view function scan), Django (model + view + form AST scans, incl.
 DRF), SQLAlchemy (declarative model scan), Streamlit, pandas, Authlib, ldap3, python-dotenv, pytest (test discovery scan), dataclasses / attrs, Celery (task + param scan), Click / Typer (command + param scan), requests / httpx (whitelist).

-Line-preserving merge: only AI-modified lines are de-obfuscated.
-Your original comments, formatting, Javadoc, and Python docstrings are preserved — zero data loss.
+Line-preserving 3-way merge: only AI-modified lines are de-obfuscated into your real sources; original comments, formatting, Javadoc and docstrings are preserved.
+Then build, test, and ship as usual.

 promptcape apply